DrRoad/ellisp.github.io/_posts/2017-08-19-quantiles-gini.md

 {% highlight R %}
 # algorithm will be iterative
 # 1. assume the 10 binned means represent the following quantiles: 0.05, 0.15, 0.25 ...
 0.65, 0.75, 0.85, 0.95
 # 2. pick the best lognormal distribution that fits those 10 quantile values.
-Treat as a non-linear optimisation problem
+#    Treat as a non-linear optimisation problem and solve with `optim()`.
 # 3. generate data from that distribution and work out what the actual quantiles are
 # 4. repeat 2, with these actual quantiles